 - Recipients without an approved indirect cost rate are prohibited from charging indirect costs to a Federal award.
-Accepting the 10% de minimus rate as a condition of award is an approved rate. - Failure to establish an approved rate during the award period renders all costs otherwise allocable as indirect costs unallowable under the award. - Only the indirect costs calculated against the Federal portion of the total direct costs may be charged to the Federal award.
-Recipients may not charge to their Service award any indirect costs calculated against the portion of total direct costs charged to themselves or charged to any other project partner, Federal and non-Federal alike. - Recipients must have prior written approval from the Service to transfer unallowable indirect costs to amounts budgeted for direct costs or to satisfy costsharing or matching requirements under the award. - Recipients are prohibited from shifting unallowable indirect costs to another Federal award unless specifically authorized to do so by legislation."
+Accepting the 10% de minimis rate as a condition of award is an approved rate. - Failure to establish an approved rate during the award period renders all costs otherwise allocable as indirect costs unallowable under the award. - Recipients must have prior written approval from the Service to transfer unallowable indirect costs to amounts budgeted for direct costs or to satisfy cost-sharing or matching requirements under the award. - Recipients are prohibited from shifting unallowable indirect costs to another Federal award unless specifically authorized to do so by legislation.